 This annual report contains forward-looking statements.
 These statements appear in a number of places in this annual report and include statements regarding the intent, belief, or current and future expectations of our management with respect to our business, financial condition and results of operations.
 In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "would," "expect," "intend," "project," "plan," "aim," "seek," "target," "anticipate," "believe," "estimate," "predict," "potential" or the negative of these terms or other similar terminology.
 These statements are not guarantees of future performance and are subject to various risks and uncertainties.
-Actual results, performance or achievements, or those of our industry, may differ materially from any future results, performance or achievements expressed or implied by these forward-looking statements.
+Our actual results, performance or achievements, or those of our industry, may differ materially from any future results, performance or achievements expressed or implied by these forward-looking statements.
 In addition, these forward-looking statements are necessarily dependent upon assumptions, estimates and data that may be incorrect or imprecise and involve known and unknown risks and uncertainties.
 These forward-looking statements include, among other topics, statements regarding:

-- our goals and strategies; - our ability to develop and bring to market new products, including expectations for our pipeline, our business development activities and our ability to manufacture and supply; - expected changes in our revenue, costs, expenditures, operating income or other components of our results; - expected changes in the pharmaceutical industry or in government policies and regulations relating to it; - the ability to achieve the expected benefits of businesses we may acquire, including our acquisition of Shire plc (including, except as the context otherwise requires, its consolidated subsidiaries "Shire"); - developments regarding or the outcome of any litigation or other legal, administrative, regulatory or governmental proceedings; - information regarding competition within our industry, including the timing of anticipated competition from generics or biosimilars of our marketed products based on the expiration of patents or regulatory exclusivity or otherwise; - the impact of the COVID-19 pandemic; or - the effect of economic, political, legislative or other developments on our business or results of operations, including changes with respect to interest rates, foreign exchange rates, inflation, third party suppliers and payers.
+- · our goals and strategies; - our ability to develop and bring to market new products, including expectations for our pipeline, our business development activities and our ability to manufacture and supply; - expected changes in our revenue, costs, expenditures, operating income or other components of our results; - expected changes in the pharmaceutical industry or in government policies and regulations relating to it; - the ability to achieve the expected benefits of businesses we may acquire; - developments regarding or the outcome of any litigation or other legal, administrative, regulatory or governmental proceedings; - information regarding competition within our industry, including the timing of anticipated competition from generics or biosimilars of our marketed products based on the expiration of patents or regulatory exclusivity or otherwise; - the impact of the COVID-19 pandemic; - our ability to reduce our greenhouse gas emissions, whether via internal energy conservation measures, future advancements in renewable energy or low carbon energy technology; or - the effect of economic, political, legislative or other developments on our business or results of operations, including changes with respect to interest rates, foreign exchange rates, inflation, third party suppliers and payers.